pH200/node-plurk/README.md

 Helper functions were created for handling data of comet API.

-See *examples/getUserChannel.js* for example usage.
+See *examples/basic_comet.js* for example usage.

+Also check out *examples/robot.js* which demonstrates how to make a simple Plurk robot.

 ### Parsing Plurk limited_to ###